SeniorMars/attendenceForm/README.md

 # attendance Form
 basic python script

+do:
+> pip install --user -r requirements.txt

-Modify the file Form.py at then end and switching out the comments in fill_form() with your username and password in quotes.
+Uncomment and modify the file Form.py at then end and putting inputs in fill_form() with your username and password in quotes.

 or